Best Language Apps for Learning Japanese

-Stuck at home but dreaming about exploring Japan?
-There’s never been a better time to learn Japanese!
+Dreaming about exploring Japan?
+There’s never been a better time to learn to speak Japanese!
 We’re sharing our favorite Japanese language-learning apps, so you can practice your Japanese from home—and get ready for the adventure of a lifetime in Japan.

 WaniKani